shnarazk/splr/README.md

 Splr is a pure [Rust](https://www.rust-lang.org)ic SAT solver, based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
 It adopts various research results on SAT solvers:

-- CDCL, watch literals, EVSIDS and so on from [Minisat](http://minisat.se) and the ancestors
+- CDCL, watch literals and so on from [Minisat](http://minisat.se) and the ancestors
 - Glucose-like dynamic blocking/forcing restarts based on [EMAs](https://arxiv.org/abs/1506.08905)
 - heuristics adaptation
 - pre/in-process simplification based on clause subsumption and variable elimination
+- a variant of Conflict History Based Branching, CHB

 *Many thanks to SAT researchers.*